privacyint/website-guides/guide-steps/android-blokada.md

 ![Fig. 3: Enable Blokada](../images/Android/blokada-enable.jpg?raw=true)

 You'll be asked to allow Blokada to setup a VPN, which is necessary to block ads.
 Blokada sets up a split-VPN, which only routes traffic on port 53, used to communicate with external DNS resolvers.
-As such, Blokada **does not** monitor or filter your regular network traffic.
+As such, Blokada Blokada states that it does not monitor or filter your regular network traffic.
+As it's open source and the code is publicly visible, this claim can be regularly verified.
 Click on **OK** to proceed with the setup (Fig. 4).

 ![Fig. 4: Allow Blokada to setup a VPN](../images/Android/blokada-vpn.jpg?raw=true)